The from address of your campaign is the email address a recipient sees in their inbox when they receive your email.

 Creating a branded domain also allows us to include custom tracking links within your emails, plus set up all the configuration and authentication required for deliverability, so you don't need to involve your IT department in this matter.

-Please note: If you already own an alternative domain or wish to set up a subdomain that is outside the UK, please contact your account manager.
+Please note: If you already own an alternative domain or wish to set up a subdomain, please contact your account manager.

 Creating a CFA